Kostas Manolas: 2016–17 season

-On 25 July 2016, coach Luciano Spalletti has insisted that the international defender is happy at A.S.
-Roma and will stay at the club, despite every summer speculations involving Manchester United, Arsenal and Chelsea's interest about the Greek defender.
+On 25 July 2016, coach Luciano Spalletti has insisted that the international defender is happy at Roma and will stay at the club, despite every summer speculations involving Manchester United, Arsenal and Chelsea's interest about the Greek defender.
 Arsenal were so displeased by the way Roma handled the talks that they later refused to allow Jack Wilshere to go there on loan.
 Manolas began the 2016–17 campaign as the de facto leader of the Roma defence.

-In September 2016, A.S.
-Roma are obliged to pay the sum of €6.5 million to Olympiakos for the international defender.
-Roma did not want to sell the Greek defender this summer as Olympiakos had a 50% next percentage sale until this August.
+In September 2016, Roma are obliged to pay the sum of €6.5 million to Olympiacos for the international defender.
+Roma did not want to sell the Greek defender this summer as Olympiacos had a 50% next percentage sale until this August.
 Roma also rejected a bid from Arsenal in the region of €39 million for Manolas and therefore the player stayed put.
-Now Olympiakos will receive from Roma the fee of €6,5 million and Roma will activate the clause obtaining the 100% of the player.
-Manolas is considered the best marker of 'calcio' and Barcelona have been following him for a while.
-The Greek international has always been on a list of defenders that Barcelona have been interested in.
-With Thomas Vermaelen's loan to Roma they received an option to buy on Manolas at the summer of 2017.
-On 2 October 2016, he scored the second goal sealing a 2–1 home win against rivals Inter, as well as made the Inter captain Mauro Icardi disappear.
-On 18 October 2016, Manolas rejected A.S.
-Roma's proposal on the extension of his contract, which expires in 2019, despite the fact that the management was ready to raise the salary of the Greek centre back from €1.8 million to €2.5 million per year.
+Thus, Olympiacos received from Roma the fee of €6.5 million and Roma activated the clause obtaining the 100% of the player.
+Manolas was considered the best marker in 'calcio' and Barcelona had been following him for a while.
+The Greek international had always been on a list of defenders that Barcelona were been interested in.
+With Thomas Vermaelen's loan to Roma, they received an option to buy on Manolas at the summer of 2017.
+On 2 October 2016, he scored the second goal sealing a 2–1 home win against rivals Inter, as well as making the Inter captain Mauro Icardi disappear.
+On 18 October 2016, Manolas rejected Roma's proposal on the extension of his contract, which expired in 2019, despite the fact that the management were ready to raise the salary of the Greek centre back from €1.8 million to €2.5 million per year.
 According to the newspapers sources, the 25-year-old international player saw that almost 12 players had a higher salary than his and now expects an improved offer.